elastic/ml-cpp/.ci/orka/README.md

 ## Source Images

-The source images used for the MacOS builds are slightly modified copies of the standard Orka images, e.g. 90GBMontereySSH.orkasi:

-The source images are named:
- * `ml-macos-12-base-arm-fundamental.orkasi`
- * `ml-macos-12-base-x86_64-fundamental.img`

-The source image only has the following changes on it:
+We make use of an image - `generic-13-ventura-arm-002.orkasi` - that is configured such that it:

-    * Adding passwordless `sudo` for the default `admin` user
+    * Adds passwordless `sudo` for the default `admin` user
-    * Configured `admin` user to be automatically logged in
+    * Configures `the admin` user to be automatically logged in
-    * Installed Xcode command line tools version 13 (by running `clang++ --version` and clicking through the dialogues)
+    * Installs Xcode command line tools version 14 (by running `clang++ --version` and clicking through the dialogues)

-## Packer Install Steps

-The packer script does the following:
-    * Install Brew `4.2.21`
-    * Install JDK `11.0.23`
+The generic image has the following packages installed:

-    * Install python3
+ * brew `4.0.28`
-    * Install vault
+ * vault `1.14.0`
+ * python3 `3.10.8`
-    * Install jq
+ * jq `1.6`
+ * orka-vm-tools
-    * Install Google Cloud SDK into `~admin/google-cloud-sdk/`
+ * Google Cloud SDK into `~admin/google-cloud-sdk/`
-    * Install CMake 3.23.3
-    * Install `gobld-bootstrap.sh` script to run at system startup
+ * `gobld-bootstrap.sh` script to run at system startup
     * This script pulls down and runs another script from a static location to do the following:
       * Unseal one-time vault token from gobld
       * Install and run the latest `buildkite-agent`

+## Packer Install Steps

+The ML packer scripts do the following:
+ * Install JDK `11.0.25`
+ * Install CMake `3.30.5`
+ * Install Boost `1.83.0` from source
+ * Install PyTorch `2.3.1` from source

 ## Caveats

-* Prior to the dependency on PyTorch 2.3.1 we only needed Orka for ARM builds (CI and dependencies), x86_64 builds were performed via cross-compilation.
-However, PyTorch 2.3.1 now requires a more modern version of `clang` that our cross compilation framework provided.
-As a suitable Orka base image is available for x86_64, it is now simpler to compile natively for that architecture.
+* As of version 9.0.0 support for macos x86_64 builds has been dropped.
+It is necessary to checkout and work on previous branches in order to maintain x86_64 Orka VMs.